-The 7 Stages Of Grief And How They Affect You
+The 7 Stages Of Grief And How They Affect Your Mental Health

-If you have ever experienced the loss of a loved one or a significant change in your life, you have likely felt some form of grief.
-Grief is a defined as a mental suffering or distress that is caused by loss or affliction, sharp sorrow, or painful regret.
-Although everyone experiences grief from time to time, it is a very personal experience and typically, no two people experience grief the same.
+If you have ever experienced the loss of a loved one or a significant change in your life, you have likely navigated the various stages of the grief process.
+Although almost everyone experiences grief at some point, it is a very personal and unique experience for each bereaved person.

-While grief can feel overwhelming and the pain associated with it is real, it’s important to understand that it is a natural emotion and going through the grief process is a healthy way of dealing with loss.
-Identifying the different stages of grief, such as the denial stage and bargaining stage, and knowing what to expect during each one can help you understand the emotional changes that occur following a loss.
+While grief can feel overwhelming and the pain associated with it is real, it’s important to understand that it is a natural process.
+Identifying the various stages of grief, such as the denial stage and bargaining stage, and knowing what to expect during each one can help you understand the emotional changes that occur following a loss.
 Starting online therapy and exploring helpful resources, like support groups or coping strategies, can be beneficial for many experiencing grief.

-Generally, when people hear the word grief, the death of a friend or loved one comes to mind.
-However, any loss that results in significant change in a life circumstance or role can cause feelings of loss or grief.
-It is not uncommon to wonder why you feel overwhelmed or to question how long you will experience these feelings.
-If you are experiencing grief, it is okay to feel a shift in emotions or to even experience times that you feel emotionally unstable.
-It’s important to allow yourself to grief and to know when to seek help if grief becomes complicated or overwhelming to help prevent long term mental health challenges.
+It is not uncommon to wonder why you feel overwhelmed in a grieving situation or to question how long you will have these feelings.
+If you are experiencing grief, it is okay to feel a shift in emotions or even experience moments when you feel numb.
+It’s important to allow yourself to grieve, feel all the emotions, and know when to seek help, such as support groups or counseling.

 When you are grieving, it can feel like a very lonely time.
 It’s important to know, however, that you are not alone.
 Everyone experiences the emptiness and isolation of grief from time to time in life.
-It is a normal reaction to loss.
-The best way to move forward after a loss is to allow yourself to go through the stages of grieving, utilizing coping strategies like seeking a creative outlet or connecting with family members.
+Often, the healthiest way to move forward after a loss is to allow yourself to go through the stages of grieving, utilizing coping strategies like seeking a creative outlet or connecting with family members.
 In addition, services like hospice care help families and loved ones cope with the inevitability of death by providing physical, psychological, and spiritual support.

-The initial stage of grief, shock and denial, is typically the stage when emotions are most profound.
-The fact that you have experienced a loss may be evident, but you may still have underlying feelings of shock or disbelief.

-During this stage, many people experience physical symptoms such as nausea or vomiting, difficulty sleeping, decreased appetite or heart palpitations.
+During this stage, many people experience physical symptoms such as nausea or vomiting, difficulty sleeping, decreased appetite, or heart palpitations.
 As these physical symptoms lessen over time, feeling emotionally "numb" is also common.
 Some people may describe this stage as feeling as if they are watching someone else's life on a movie screen or as if they are detached from the reality of what has happened, seeing things differently than before.

 The Upward Turn

-Finally, just when you think there can't possibly be anything good coming ever again, you'll start to feel a little better each day.
-It may be so slight that you don't even realize it at first, and you won't feel happy all at once.
-What you may feel is a little less pain, a little less sadness, and more of being okay.
+During this later stage of the process, your initial intense emotions associated with grief may start to fade.
+It may be so slight that you don't even realize it at first, and you won't feel relief all at once.
+What you may feel is a little less pain, a little less sadness, and more positive emotions.

-Acceptance and hope is the final stage of the grieving process.
+Acceptance and hope represent the final stage of the grieving process.
 Accepting a loss does not mean that you simply “get over it” or are content with what happened.
 Rather, it is the part of the process during which you can acknowledge the loss and feel okay with moving forward with your life.
 You might now be able to experience memories without suffering through despair, for example.

-During this stage, you will likely find that it is easier to talk about the loss you have experienced.
+During this final stage, it may become easier to talk about the loss you have experienced.
 You may be more likely to open up about what you’re feeling and thinking with family or friends.
-While you might still have moments of feeling sad or regretful, this stage typically represents an ability to accept what has happened and to reflect upon good times, rather than the sad thoughts associated with loss.
+While you might still have moments of feeling sad or regretful, this stage typically represents an ability to accept what has happened and to reflect upon good times rather than dwell on the sad thoughts associated with loss.

 "Sarah is a kind person that listens intently, focuses on issues, and then helps find successful strategies to deal with those issues.
 Never once did I feel that she was judging me or talking down to me.
-She was easy for me to open up too, she was professional, and she took me seriously.
-Together we discussed issues of loss and grief from the passing of my father, which had become more than I could handle alone.
-She not only validated my feelings of loss, but she also helped me find ways to mitigate those feelings, break them down into their roots and causes then address those.
-Coping with grief and loss is hard work, but Sarah helped me find the tools I needed within myself to do that hard work and ultimately find success.
+She was easy for me to open up to, she was professional, and she took me seriously.
+Together, we discussed issues of loss from the passing of my father, which had become more than I could handle alone.
+She not only validated my feelings of loss, but she also helped me find ways to mitigate those feelings, break them down into their roots and causes, and then address those.
+Coping with loss is hard work, but Sarah helped me find the tools I needed within myself to do that hard work and ultimately find success.
 I am a stronger person now.
 I am happy and confident.
 I may not know what is around the next corner, but I know that whatever it is, I can handle it."

 "John has been very helpful in helping me set realistic goals to understand and work through my grief.
 No loss is ever easy, but being able to talk to someone who understands that it's not easy has been helpful."